wp-plugins/contact-form-7-get-and-show-parameter-from-url/readme.txt

 1. For getting a parameter to display as text, use [showparam value]

 The above examples assume a URL such as http://mywebsite.com/contact?value=hello.
-If you are using a different parameter such as order=hello, use [getparam hello]
+If you are using a different parameter such as order=hello, use [getparam order]

 == Frequently Asked Questions ==